CMSDAS@IIT Hyderabad 2025: Jets and MET Short Exercise

 More information can be found at theand jet resolution guide.

-The resolution is measured in data for different eta bins, and was approximately 10% with a 10% uncertainty for 7 TeV and 8 TeV data.
+The resolution is measured in data for different eta bins, and was approximately 10% with a 10% uncertainty for 7 and 8 TeV data.
 For precision, it is important to use the correctly measured resolutions, but a reasonable calculation is to assume a flat 10% uncertainty for simplicity.

 Open a notebook

-In the notebook we will use the coffea implementation to apply JER to nanoAOD events.
+In the notebook, we will use the coffea implementation to apply JER to nanoAOD events.
 Notice that the function used to apply corrections will be updated soon to be compatible with json-pog.

 Discussion